bp0lr/wurl/README.md

  ▶ wurl -h

 Usage of wurl:
-  -c, --concurrency int       Concurrency level (default 20) -m, --finger-print string   regex for a specific string on response -f, --follow-redirect       Follow redirects (Default: false) -H, --header stringArray    Add custom Headers to the request -o, --output string         Output file to save the results to -p, --proxy string          Add a HTTP proxy
+  -c, --concurrency int       Concurrency level (default 50) -m, --finger-print string   Regex for a specific string on response -f, --follow-redirect       Follow redirects (Default: false) -H, --header stringArray    Add custom Headers to the request -o, --output string         Output file to save the results to -p, --proxy string          Add a HTTP proxy
-  -u, --random-agent          Set a random User Agent -s, --status-code string    List valid status codes (default 200) -t, --test                  Test http && https for a single url -v, --verbose               Display extra info about what is going on
+  -q, --query string          replace the query for each url -r, --random-agent          Set a random User Agent -s, --status-code string    List valid status codes (default 200) -t, --test                  Test http && https for a single url -u, --url string            The url to check
+  -v, --verbose               Display extra info about what is going on

 pflag: help requested
 exit status 2